kognifai/Galore/Galore-Documentation/casestudy.md

 -   Actual prices

-In order to get all these data connected to our Galore system, we use a suitable Kongsberg Edge solution \<insert reference\>.
+In order to get all these data connected to our Galore system, we use a suitable [Kongsberg Edge solution](https://github.com/kognifai/IoT/blob/master/SDK%20Documentation/Working%20with%20Connector%20SDK.md).
 Here we setup the **Connectors** to gather all the data from the various data producing systems.
 The Edge solution automatically sets up an asset model in Galore that might look something like this: